ethus3h/personal/work/Fall 2018/NMD498/2018m09d08-Assignment-2: Text-Based Proposal.md

     - Subject area information (history, mathematics, linguistics, engineering, etc.)
   - Continue compiling part 2 of the library
 - (Dependent on additional finances, land, and people) Provide physical cloud computing infrastructure
-- Figure out how to connect the community's network to the Internet, somehow (it shouldn't be dependent on external parties: it should follow the Internet Archive's model of being an AS with peering agreements) to allow accessing and preserving the knowledge there
+- Figure out how to connect the community's network to the Internet, somehow (its connection shouldn't be dependent on external parties: it should follow the Internet Archive's model of being an AS with peering agreements) to allow accessing and preserving the knowledge there.
+In accordance with avoiding dependencies on external resources, the Internet should likely not be relied on for providing connectivity, although at least in the beginning it is useful for communication to facilitate the project, and perhaps the benefits of providing Internet-based remote login to the information technology environment would outweigh the risks.

 # Resources needed
 - Communication skills